 18. Chak De India (2007)

 In a Shahrukh Khan show all the way, director Shimit Amin made sure the women players had their own space to shine.
 Even bit players like Krishnaji (Vibha Chibber) and Sukhlal (Javed Khan) became memorable characters.
-The slow-motion captures, cinematography and swift editing helped involve the audience in the game and heighten the drama without using any histrionics.
-For a mainstream film, Amin keeps the goings-on real and relatable.
-The film is devoid of any lip-sync songs and delivers a progressive storyline with technical finesse.
+The adrenaline-pumping slo-mo shots, mesmerizing cinematography and swift editing helped the audience to immerse themselves in the game.
+Moreover, director Shimit Amin wonderfully heightens the drama without using any histrionics.
+For a mainstream film, Amin keeps the goings-on very real and relatable.
+Most importantly, the film is devoid of any lip-sync songs and delivers a progressive storyline with technical finesse.

-‘Jab We Met’ was the defining film of Imtiaz’s career.
-It had everything going for itself — well-written characters, memorable performances, crackling chemistry and a solid script.
+Dubbed as the unofficial remake of Frank Capra’s classic romantic road movie It Happened One Night (1934), ‘Jab We Met’ was the defining film of Imtiaz Ali’s career.
+It had everything going for itself — well-written characters, memorable performances, crackling chemistry between the lead pair, and a solid script.
 Above everything, it had a heart!
 Kareena immortalized Geet (which was at one point the title of the film) and Shahid Kapoor finally delivered his first major hit.
 The film spawned several remakes and clones, but nothing quite matched the success of this modern love epic.

 21. Salaam Namaste (2005)